Siddharth-14/Cold-Email-Generator-for-Startups/README.md

 # Cold Email Generator for B2C Startups

 This project generates personalized cold outreach emails for B2C startups using Google's Gemini (via Generative AI) and a multi-agent architecture.
-It is specifically designed for luxury travel experiences such as those offered by [Inspirato](https://www.inspirato.com/).
+It is specifically designed for luxury travel experiences.

 ## 🚀 Features